AwakenedViskasha/HyperSpace/README.md

 console.log(impostor.c); //outputs "9".
 ```
 ## Limitations
-*Not tested with inherited class.
+* Not tested with inherited class.
-*You have to implement yourself orchestration for published objects or Hyperspace ContactCards.
+* You have to implement yourself orchestration for published objects or Hyperspace ContactCards.
-*No security layer for now...
+* No security layer for now...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Request for functionnality is open.

 Feedbacks are welcome since it is my first public package.
+## Contact

+email : awakenedviskasha@gmail.com

 ## Donations

+Donations are welcome.
+If the library helped you or you need an extra functionality, don"t hesitate to buy me a coffee !
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)]([https://www.buymeacoffee.com/gbraad](https://www.buymeacoffee.com/awakenedviskash))

 ## License